 Poisoning grass with hardcore fertilizers is not the way to go if you want to make it vibrant and green.
 Apply grass clippings or leaves to your grass if you want it to retain moisture.
 Don’t apply too much, it might make the soil a bit acidic.

 Make a mini meadow

 Map out an area of grass that doesn’t need to be mowed, add native seeds and let it grow.
 Your new meadow will provide seeds and nectar for birds, butterflies, bees and other pollinators.

-Give back to critters
+Give back to nature